rosbacke/delegate/README.md

 ## Overview

 The 'delegate' is an include only embedded friendly alternative to std::function.
-Main purpose is to store callable things such as free functions, member functions and functors.
+The main purpose is to store callable things such as free functions, member functions, and functors.
 Once stored, the delegate can be called without knowledge of the type of stored thing.

 The delegate guarantees no heap allocation.
 In will never throw exceptions itself.
-Intended use is as a general callback storage (think function pointer analog).
+Intended use is as general callback storage (think function pointer analog).
 The price to pay is that the delegate only stores a pointer to referenced functor objects or objects to call member functions on.
-The user needs to handle the lifetime of a refered object.
+The user needs to handle the lifetime of a referred object.

-In addition the delegation object has a smaller footprint compared to common std::function implementations, using only 2 pointers (free function pointer and void pointer).
+In addition, the delegation object has a smaller footprint compared to common std::function implementations, using only 2 pointers (free function pointer and void pointer).
 It avoids virtual dispatch internally.
-That result in small object code footprint and allows the optimizer to see through part of the call.
-This also means it fulfills the requirements for being trivially_copyable, meaning it can safely be memcpy:ied between objects.
+That results in small object code footprint and allows the optimizer to see through part of the call.
+This also means it fulfills the requirements for being trivially_copyable, meaning it can safely be memcpy:d between objects.
 See e.g. [documentation on trivially copyable](https://en.cppreference.com/w/cpp/types/is_trivially_copyable).

 Detailed [delegate API documentation is here](doc/delegate.md).